gabrielfreiberg/grunt-fswatch-webdav-extended/README.md

 # grunt-fswatch-webdav-extended

-> Livereloads files local file changes into a WebDav configuration.
+> Syncs local files with a WebDAV configuration and Livereloads local file updates.
 Extending functionality from grunt-fswatch-webdav.

 ## Getting Started
 This plugin requires Grunt `~0.4.5`